Disk commands

 The following example shows the volumes on a T2 instance:

-• The root volume, /dev/xvda, has a partition, /dev/xvda1.
-While the size of the volume is 16 GB, the size of the partition is still 8 GB and must be extended.
+.
+While the size of the volume is 16 GB, the size of the partition is still 8 GB and must be extended. - The volume

 To extend the partition on each volume, use the following growpart commands.
 Note that there is a space between the device name and the partition number.